cmsis-svd/cmsis-svd/README.md

 Contributing
 ------------

-Contributions from Silicon Vendors as well as community members are greatly appreciated.
+Contributions from Silicon Vendors, as well as community members, are greatly appreciated.
 Please feel free to create an issue on Github and/or submit Pull Requests with proposed changes to the repository.
 These will be reviewed and pulled in if deemed appropriate.